 According to the historic source which believed that the temple was built by his student Dromtonpa, after his achieving Parinirvana or Death in laymen term. this account said that the Atisha has live in the place where the Temple was to be built after his Parinirvana.

 The Name of the Dolma is said to be named after the close tie of master Atisa with lord Tara, the female Bodhisattva Tara.
 It is said that when he is invited to Tibet by the King Yeshe-Ö of Guge kingdom to help rejuvenate the Buddhism in Tibet.
 He is predicted to have a short life that he can’t preach in Tibet for the benefit of Sentence Being.
 He was sad, then the statue of Tara at the eastern temple in Mahabodhi Temple in Bodh Gaya spoke to him and told him to recite the prayer of 21 Tara a hundred thousands times, and his life would expand enough to preach the sentence being of Tibet.
-Then he calculated and realize he till has a limited time for that.
+Then he calculated and realize he still has a limited time for that.
 Tara spoke again and gave him the short form of Tara prayers.

-he first visit Guge and preach there, when he was returning back from Guge through Nepal there was a dispute in Nepal which prevent him from making his journey back to India.
-He diverts his destination to central Tibet at the request of his Student Dromtonpa. he spent some times in Drak Yerpa and Samye Monastery.
+he first visits Guge and preaches there, when he was returning back from Guge through Nepal there was a dispute in Nepal which prevents him from making his journey back to India.
+He diverts his destination to central Tibet at the request of his Student Dromtonpa. he spent sometimes in Drak Yerpa and Samye Monastery.
 Then he lives in Nyethang until his death.

 The main relic of the Monastery is the speaking statue of Tara and the Tomb of Tara.
 While on our way to Dolma Lhakhang, there is a huge stone carved Buddha.